nodespacehosting/Proxmox-VE-for-WHMCS/README.md

 To access VNC via WHMCS Client Area, you need to:

 1. Follow the PVE User Requirement below
+2. Public IPv4 for PVE, or proxy to VLAN
-2. PVE and WHMCS on the same Domain Name*
+3. PVE and WHMCS on the same Domain Name*
-3. Have valid PTR/rDNS for the PVE Address
+4. Have valid PTR/rDNS for the PVE Address

 **WIP NOTE:** noVNC has been overhauled.
 It is not guaranteed, nor the project at all. :-)